jaxernst/scp/README.md

 The Social Alarm Clock is a smart contract protocol that allows individuals to come together, put their money at stake, and ultimately built better morning habits.

 The core component to the Social Alarm Clock is an Alarm Clock Pool, which is a smart contract consisting of 2 or more users that all agree to wakeup at the same time.
-When joing (or creating) a pool, a user chooses how much to put at stake, what days to enfore the alarm, and what the penatly (or fee) is for missing a wakeup.
+When joing (or creating) a pool, a user chooses how much to put at stake, what days to enforce the alarm, and what the penatly (or fee) is for missing a wakeup.

 After joining a pool, any user who misses their alarm gets a portion of their funds distributed to other users in the pool.